+1 (862) 222-0442 (EST)

 The introduction of the Athenian Tetradrachm (the "Owl") stands as a watershed moment in human history.

+Although it was not the first coinage (that honor may go to the nearby Lydians), it earned international respect for its quality and uniformity.
 Whether traded at home or deep within the Persian Empire, it was trusted as a medium of exchange.
 In it’s travels it also announced the growing power of a tiny but ambitious city-state known as Athens.

 But why make them from silver?
 Why not bronze, gold, or iron?